This is a best prospect industry sector for this country. Includes a market overview and trade data.

 New Hospital Projects: There are several new hospital construction and modernization projects underway in Norway with an estimated cost of USD 8.8 billion.
 The hospital projects will invest in new technologies and digitalization of workflows to increase productivity and efficiency gains.
 The new hospitals are to be equipped with state-of-the-art medical equipment, robotics & logistics systems, smart building technologies and waste management systems.
 There will be opportunities for U.S. companies that have innovative products or services related to medical devices, operating room equipment, medical imaging, medical furniture, patient monitoring systems, transport, and logistics systems.

 Medical Devices: Aging demographics and a government commitment to maintaining and improving the country’s high standard of healthcare will continue to drive investment in new medical technologies.
-The market for medical device in Norway is expected to grow at a 2021 – 2026 CAGR of 4.4% in local currency terms which will take expenditure to NOK19.2bn (USD2.3bn).
+The market for medical device in Norway is expected to grow at a 2021 – 2026 CAGR of 4.4% in local currency terms which will take expenditure to USD 2.3 billion.
 Norway has one of the highest medical devices spending per capita rates with a heavy reliance on imports.
 The United States is the leading national supplier of medical consumables, diagnostic imaging, orthopedics, and dental equipment in Norway.

-Digital Healthcare: With a rapidly aging population, an increase in chronic disease and increasing healthcare costs, the Norwegian government has stated that telemedicine, e-health and welfare technology are national priorities as they are very important tools in the successful implementation of the key Integrated Health Care Reform.
+Digital Healthcare: With a rapidly aging population, an increase in chronic disease and increasing healthcare costs, the Norwegian government has stated that telemedicine, e-health, and welfare technology are national priorities as they are very important tools in the successful implementation of the key Integrated Health Care Reform.
 The authorities are implementing electronic patient journals/EPJs, and have successfully launched e-prescriptions, a national health portal where citizens will be able to have access to their digital health information.
 Telemedicine is seen as an important part of future acute medical care, radiology (work-sharing among hospitals) with specialist consultations within the ear-nose-throat field (video conferencing); specialist consultations in dermatology (e.g. video conferencing and still picture technology); and cardiography (e.g. heart rhythm/sound comparisons).
 Also, clinical information systems, home care and personalized health systems, services for remote patient monitoring, systems for integrating local-, regional-, and national health information networks, represent significant potential for U.S. companies.
 However, there are some barriers to entry, such as a requirement for local language, privacy and data protection concerns, standardization and interoperability issues, and reimbursement issues.

 U.S. companies are estimated to supply around 30% of Norwegian purchases of medical equipment.
 High end, quality products and a tailored marketing approach are key factors for U.S. companies in penetrating the Norwegian market.
 The perceived reliability and quality of a product, together with information received from health care providers and from relevant certifying bodies and professional associations in Norway constitute the most significant factors in a purchasing decision for Norwegian buyers and end-users of medical equipment.
 Due to very limited domestic production, Norway relies heavily on imports of medical equipment and increases in market demand are likely to be met by imports.